 “They’re both about working together,” she said, “Clients have their parts to provide, and the same goes for designers, craftspeople and trades.
 When we all communicate and collaborate, that’s when the magic happens.”

-Theresa began her design career selling furniture, and after earning her Residential Decorating Certificate (with honours), she was ready for a new challenge.
+Theresa began her design custom bathroom and kitchen career selling furniture, and after earning her Residential Decorating Certificate (with honors), she was ready for a new challenge.

 “I started doing freelance design work, which was wonderful,” she said, “but I had young kids at home and being the sole earner, I needed to make sure I had a steady income.”